clodman84/Updated-Newer-Fresher-Version-3/docs/source/Getting Started.rst

 Getting Started
 ===============

-Konichiwa!
-Welcome to the **DoPy Billing App, also known as Updated-Newer-Fresher-Version-3**!
 This may seem somewhat complicated, but it's much easier than it may feel like, so let's dive in!
-This application was developed by PyDos (DoPy 2023) and is based on an `earlier <https://github.com/DoPyBITS/Billing-Software>`_ version of the DoPy Billing App.
-Updated-Newer-Fresher-Version-3 gets its name from `Updated-New-Fresh-Version-2 <https://github.com/DoPyBITS/Updated-New-Fresh-Version-2>`_.
-This newer version aims to be easy to update and maintain, and contributions from future batches are welcome (add whatever you want, it doesn't have to make sense).

 Loading The Mess List
 ---------------------